CppHotReload/Lumberyard/README.md

 To have a bit more information check the documentation of UE4.
 The version of C++ Hot Reload for Ly is more modern, however all the documentation regarding C++ Hot Reload is valid for Lumberyard. www.hotreload.tech/UE4

-## Youtube playlist for the prototype integration
+## Youtube playlist about the integration
 https://www.youtube.com/playlist?list=PLHW7E3f3ce1kiKQwqlRx804_JEH-vOpbg

-# Good practices
+# Good practices to reduce hot reload time
 How to easily cut by half the reloading time?
 First off, my machine: Corei7-4790 CPU @ 3.60GHz, 3601 Mhz, 4 Core(s), 8 Logical Processor(s) - and the project in a SSD.
-A very common machine, however C++ Hot Reload will depend on your include configuration, reloading the default written component `WayPointManagerComponent` takes around **8-10 seconds**.
+A very common machine, however C++ Hot Reload will depend on your build, reloading the default written component `WayPointManagerComponent` takes around **8-10 seconds**.

 The current situation on the include files in `WayPointManagerComponent.h` file are:
 ```